Glossary term

 With term insurance, the death benefit is usually the central feature of a temporary protection contract.
 With permanent insurance, the death benefit is paired with additional policy mechanics such as cash value, policy loans, or broader long-term coverage structures.

-That is why the size and reliability of the death benefit usually matter more than generalized language about having coverage.
+Its size and reliability usually matter more than generalized language about having coverage.
 The policy works only if the benefit is structured and maintained in a way that matches the actual financial need.
 If you are estimating what size death benefit a household may actually need, use the Life Insurance Needs Calculator alongside the broader article on how much life insurance you may need.

 The Bottom Line